mwystup/Portfolio/README.md

 ## ✨ About me

-I am a QA Engineer with experience in manual and automated testing, focusing on Playwright.
+I am a Quality Assurant Consultant with experience in manual and automated testing, focusing on Playwright.
 I develop and maintain automated test scripts, ensuring their stability and effectiveness.
 Alongside automation, I conduct manual testing to detect issues early and enhance test coverage.
 I am learning TypeScript.

 With passion and commitment, I am continuously developing my career in software testing, combining my growing technical skills with a strong focus on quality and efficiency.
 My previous background in the retail industry has helped me build strong communication skills, problem-solving, and time management skills, which I now apply to ensure seamless collaboration and effective testing processes.